zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/data-annotation-computed.md

 # Dapper Contrib - Data Annotation - Computed

 ## Description

-Specifie the property should be excluded from update.
+The `Computed` attribute specifies that the property should be excluded from the update.

+ - You can use `Computed` columns in the database and decorate your entity with the `Computed` attribute to prevent updating its value to the table.
+ - The `Computed` attribute allows you to specify that a property should be computed based on the values of other properties.

+The following example shows how to use the `Computed` attribute on a property in which you don't want to update its value in the database table.

 ```csharp
 [Table("Invoice")]